Mohammad Ashraful: 2003 – 2005. Patchy form

-2006 - 2007.
+2006 – 2007.
 Patchy form continues

-In 2006 he scored his third century, with 136 in the first test against Sri Lanka.
+In 2006 he scored his third century, with 136 runs during the first test against Sri Lanka.
 Ashraful was selected for the Asian squad in the inaugural Afro-Asia Cup.
 With bowler Mashrafe Mortaza, he was one of two Bangladeshi players in the 15-man squad.
 Ashraful played in two of the matches, but failed to score a run.

-The opening match of the two-Test series against Sri Lanka in February and March 2006 was played at Chittagong Divisional Stadium, the first international match the ground hosted.
-He scored 136 in the first innings, his third Test century; he received the man of the match award, although Sri Lanka won by eight wickets.
-Bangladesh lost the second Test by ten wickets and the series 2 0, with Ashraful managing 37 runs in the match and claiming the wicket of Mahela Jayawardene.
+The opening match of the two-Test series against Sri Lanka in February and March 2006 was played at the Zahur Ahmed Chowdhury Stadium, the first international match hosted at that stadium.
+He scored 136 runs in the first innings, his third Test century; he received the man of the match award, although Sri Lanka won by eight wickets.
+Bangladesh lost the second Test by ten wickets, with Ashraful managing 37 runs in the match and claiming the wicket of Mahela Jayawardene.
+Sri Lanka eventually won the series 2–0.

 The West Indies hosted the 2007 Cricket World Cup in March and April; Ashraful was included in the 15-man squad led by Habibul Bashar.
-Bangladesh made it to the second stage of the competition and finished seventh.
-Along the way the team caused an upset against India to help knock them out of the tournament.
+Bangladesh made it to the second stage of the competition and finished seventh place.
+Along the way, the team tried to knock India out of the tournament.
 Ashraful scored 87 runs from 83 balls against South Africa in the course of Bangladesh's 67-run victory.
-His innings was the highest score by a Bangladesh player in World Cups and he was named man of the match for the performance.
+His innings was the highest score by a Bangladeshi player in the World Cup and he was named man of the match for his performance.
 With 216 runs from 9 matches at an average of 36, Ashraful was Bangladesh's highest run-scorer in the tournament.

 Captaincy (2007–2009)

 Shortly after the World Cup, India toured Bangladesh for two Test matches and three ODIs.
-In the second Test, which Bangladesh lost by an innings and 239 runs, Ashraful scored the fastest half-century in Test cricket in terms of time (taking 27 minutes) and equal second-fastest when measured in balls faced (scored off 26 balls).
-Aside from the 67 he managed in one of the fastest half-centuries in Test cricket, Ashraful managed just five more runs in the series; in two ODIs, he scored 41 runs.
-After defeats in both series, Habibul Bashar stepped down as Bangladesh's one-day captain; Mohammad Ashraful was appointed the team captain in all forms of cricket on 2 June 2007.
-At the time, he had played 35 Test and 101 ODIs and had some experience of captaincy at domestic level.
+During the second Test, which Bangladesh lost by multiple innings and 239 runs, Ashraful scored the fastest half-century in Test cricket history in terms of time (taking 27 minutes), which was also the second-fastest in terms of balls faced (scored off 26 balls).
+Aside from the 67 innings he scored in one of the fastest half-centuries in Test cricket history, Ashraful managed only five more runs in the series; in two ODIs, he scored 41 runs.
+After defeats in both series, Habibul Bashar stepped down as Bangladesh's captain; Mohammad Ashraful was appointed the team captain on 2 June 2007.
+At the time, he had played 35 Tests and 101 ODIs and had some experience with captaincy at the domestic level.
 Aged 22, he was the second-youngest international captain at the time.